Test-Limit Waiver Information

 The SBEC has authorized TEA staff to administratively approve waiver applications that meet all requirements.
 The evaluation process takes approximately 6 weeks after all required documentation and the waiver fee payment have been received.
 Processing times will take longer during peak season (April-August), and will be delayed if an application is incomplete or includes educational activities from non-approved providers.

-Waiver applications must be mailed to the address listed on the first page of the waiver application.
-Faxed or emailed applications will not be accepted.
+Waiver applications must be submitted online.
+Applications delivered in person will not be accepted.
 Be sure to make a copy of your waiver application for your records.
 After we receive your completed waiver application, you will be emailed directions for submitting the $164 waiver application fee through our online system.
 Checks and money orders are not accepted.
 The processing fee does not cover the cost of the test.

 Applications are reviewed in the order received, and expedited waiver reviews are not available.
 Applicants will be contacted by email if corrections are needed to inform you of errors and any required resubmissions until the application can be approved by the TEA staff.
 In fairness to other applicants, applications needing corrections are pulled and placed at the end of the queue; therefore, it is crucial that you review your application for accuracy and completeness before submitting it to TEA.
 Mistakes will cause delays, so ask a colleague or your program to help review your application.